 Roberts' verdict is far from where this story ends.

-Rubinstein met Roberts when he was out on bond, and still facing the lengthy prison sentence.
+Rubinstein met Roberts when he was out on bond.

 “At the beginning, I only knew the basic details, which even Terrance admitted, that he shot this guy.
 The question was why?”
 Rubinstein said.
 “A lot of people seemed to understand or believe that Terrance had been attacked that day, which is also what he had said, but I didn't know if it was true.
 The media sort of didn't seem to believe that that was true.
 And it turned out that was true.”